GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.79.00

+Updated code to work around a Cryptography library change that caused service account private key creation to fail.

 ### 6.78.00

 Added command to check if an OU contains items; this is useful when tryng to delete an OU